psychemedia/pentrich-uprising/tellings/07_tale_of_benjamin_topham.md

-# The Tale of Benjamin Topham
+# The Conjoined Tales of Benjamin Topham, and Chettle and Glover

 Many of the tales I tell are traditional folk tales; they're the sorts of story that can often be found  in books that were published throughout the 19th century, of tales that were orally collected, *as told*.